 - Since the soviet collapse, Korea has steadily declined from its already miserable conditions.

 Communism starts in the Soviet Union in 1917 and runs until 1991.
 Stalin takes power in 1922.

 The collapse of the Soviet Union was hastened by the inability of the Marxist or communist system to account for human nature.

 Lack of incentives for productivity

-In the 1980s, 50% to 70% of GDP supported the Soviet military.
-Increases in the military budget cause underfunding of the soviet economy.
+In the 1980s, 50% to 70% of GDP supported the Soviet military, and increases in the military budget caused underfunding of the soviet economy.